launchdarkly/node-client-sdk/README.md

 For using LaunchDarkly in *server-side* Node.js applications, refer to our [Server-side Node.js SDK](https://github.com/launchdarkly/node-server-sdk).

-*This version of the SDK is a **beta** version and should not be considered ready for production use while this message is visible.*

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/docs/getting-started) using LaunchDarkly today!